CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'test browser compatibility', 'run cross-browser tests', '/browser-test', '/bt', plus specific browser names (Chrome, Firefox, Safari, Edge) and tool names (BrowserStack, Selenium Grid, Playwright).
+Includes strong natural trigger terms users would say: 'test browser compatibility', 'run cross-browser tests', '/browser-test', '/bt', plus browser names (Chrome, Firefox, Safari, Edge) and tool names (BrowserStack, Selenium Grid, Playwright).
+Good coverage of natural language variations.

 3 / 3